Choo99/Meme-Chatbot/README.md

 Now, our model is ready to detect emotion from text correctly.
 Let's implement it in our discord bot.
 Thanks to prsaw in providing a powerful package of chatbot.

-Launch discord bot with following instruction:
+Launch discord bot according to the following instruction:
 1. Download all files in the github.
 2. Open src/python/discordBot.py
 3. Edit variable 'bot_token' in line 8 with your discord bot token.